ckse93/iOS-Development/Flash-Chat-iOS12-master/README.md

  Note that we already have `message` datatype as a class, make an array of this datatype like `messageArray : [Message] = [Message]()` make `retreveMessage()` func. this need a DB reference that points to the DB that it will get the data from aka "Messages", and it will listen to any new item added to that db by using `.observe` and within the closure block, you get the message as the format it was sent. this case, you sent that as a dictionary of String, String (String key, String Value), and get the `snapshotValue["MessageBody"]` to retrieve the text value and `snapshotVlaue["sender"]` to get the sender now, declare message variable to store the retrieved text and sender info, and store that to `self.messageArray` by append func.
-Remember, you are still in the closure block.
+Remember, you are still in the closure block. after that you call `self.configureTableview()` and `self.messageTableView.reloadData()` change the numberofRowdata from 3 to messageArray.count

+9. implement `SVProgressbar`
+import SVProgressbar wherever you use it. call it by `SVProgressbar.show()` dismiss by `SVProgressbat.dismiss`

 ## Toolset / skills
 - how to use 3rd party library (using cocoapod and plist), this is another tuesday for me now.